 Your candidate pool will only be as good as the promotional content you create to advertise your job openings.
 In that regard, social media platforms are ripe with possibility.
 William Blaming, a recruitment specialist at ResumesCentre was quoted recently: “When it comes to job position marketing, your company should fire on all cylinders.
 Don’t overlook a website or a forum just because you haven’t heard of it before.
 If your competitors and industry use it, you should use it as well.”

-You can create short-form visual content with motivational messages, video presentations or long-form blogs hosted on your main website.
-Any and all materials which showcase your internal culture, long-term goals and employee satisfaction will go a long way in nudging candidates towards your chatbots.
+You can create short-form visual content with motivational messages, video presentations, or long-form blogs hosted on your main website.
+Any and all materials which showcase your internal culture, long-term goals, and employee satisfaction will go a long way in nudging candidates towards your chatbots.
 Make sure to include short instructions on how to reach your chatbots and engage them in interview mode to avoid any confusion or potential spam.
+This way you can get social media recruitment to an optimum level.

 Once your campaign expires, all that’s left to do is for your HR sector to review the chatbots’ data.
 If you formulated your questions adequately, your team shouldn’t have a hard time choosing quality candidates from the list.
 Each viable candidate should be contacted by a member of your HR department and notified of their selection.
 All candidates that didn’t pass the selection process should at least be notified of their status via email or social media messages, with feedback for further improvement.